BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 Please note the following:

-*   Because the PyPi package index is immutable, it is recommended to do a test upload to `PyPi test <https://test.pypi.org/>`__ first.
+*   Because the PyPI package index is immutable, it is recommended to do a test upload to `PyPI test <https://test.pypi.org/>`__ first.
 Ensure all metadata presents correctly before proceeding to proper publishing.
 The command to publish to test is

     .. code-block:: RST